top of page

 SECTION A: NAME AND OBJECTIVES

-ARTICLE 1 The name of this organization will be the La Ronge and District Chamber of Commerce.
+ARTICLE 1 The name of this organisation will be the La Ronge and District Chamber of Commerce.

 ARTICLE 2 The objectives of the La Ronge and District Chamber of Commerce will be to promote and improve commerce and the economic, civic and social welfare of the district.